 Congratulations! obtaining patent protection is not easy.
 It takes patience, hard work, and money.
 It’s a great feeling to find out that your application was approved.
 You have a big grin on you face.
 It’s official.
-You are an inventor.
-Now comes the hard part on patent commercialization.
+You are an inventor with a patent in hand.
+Now comes the next leg of the journey where you enjoy the fruits of patent commercialization.

 Steps to Patent Commercialization